News:

 It must be a British thing??

-Its going to be bypassed tonight/tomorrow Wink
+Its going to be bypassed tonight/tomorrow ;)

-Those crazy Brits!
-Roll Eyes Roll Eyes
+Those crazy Brits! :roll: :roll:

 I can see it on an older carbed car, but I've found my bikes love the cold and run excellent.
 If your talking less than 40F, then we're staying home anyways.

-Good luck pulling that stuff off, hope it goes ok. cooldude
+Good luck pulling that stuff off, hope it goes ok. :cooldude:

 Savago